kheller18/data-structures-algorithms/questions/Python.md

     + We can use the method numpy.loadtxt() which can automatically read the file’s header and footer lines and the comments if any.
     + This method is highly efficient and even if this method feels less efficient, then the data should be represented in a more efficient format such as CSV etc. Various alternatives can be considered depending on the version of NumPy used.
     + Following are the file formats that are supported:
-      + Text files: These files are generally very slow, huge but portable and are human-readable.
+      + `Text files`: These files are generally very slow, huge but portable and are human-readable.
-      + Raw binary: This file does not have any metadata and is not portable.
+      + `Raw binary`: This file does not have any metadata and is not portable.
 But they are fast.
-      + Pickle: These are borderline slow and portable but depends on the NumPy versions.
+      + `Pickle`: These are borderline slow and portable but depends on the NumPy versions.
-      + HDF5: This is known as the High-Powered Kitchen Sink format which supports both PyTables and h5py format.
+      + `HDF5`: This is known as the High-Powered Kitchen Sink format which supports both PyTables and h5py format.
-      + .npy: This is NumPy's native binary data format which is extremely simple, efficient and portable.
+      + `.npy`: This is NumPy's native binary data format which is extremely simple, efficient and portable.

 52. How will you read CSV data into an array in NumPy?
     + This can be achieved by using the genfromtxt() method by setting the delimiter as a comma.